As a kid, I remember staring at our goldfish tank for hours.

 An aquarium bubbler is a funny piece of equipment.

-In many tanks, the benefits of a bubbler can readily be achieved with equipment that is already in the tank.
+In many fish tanks, the benefits of a bubbler can readily be achieved with equipment that is already in the tank.

 For example, you could aim your filter return toward the surface of the water or use a circulation fan to similar effect.